-8. Anticipated impacts during the construction period does not include disruption of services; risk of accidents associated with vehicular traffic and transport of materials; increased volume of construction vehicles on the roads may lead to increased wear and tear of roads in the vicinity of the proposed site; and exposure to increased noise, dust, vibrations; hazardous chemicals (such as oils and lubricants) and waste materials.
-An Environmental Management Plan (EMP) has been developed to provide specific actions deemed necessary to assist in mitigating the environmental impacts, guide the environmentally-sound construction of the proposed drainage, and ensure efficient lines of communications between the implementing agency, project management unit, and contractors.
-The EMP also provides a pro-active feasible and practical working tool to enable the measurement and monitoring performance on site.
+- 8. Anticipated impacts during the construction period does not include disruption of services, risk of accidents associated with vehicular traffic and transport of materials, increased volume of construction vehicles on the roads may lead to increased wear and tear of roads in the vicinity of the proposed site, exposure to increased noise, dust, vibrations; hazardous chemicals (such as oils and lubricants) and waste materials.
+An Environmental Management Plan (EMP) has been developed to provide specific actions deemed necessary to assist in mitigating the environmental impacts, guide the environmentally-sound construction of the proposed raw water transmission, and ensure efficient lines of communications between the implementing agency, project management unit, and contractors.
+The EMP also provides a pro-active feasible and practical working tool to enable the measurement and monitoring performance on site. - 9.
+An anticipated impact during operation and maintenance does not include air pollution and noise pollution.
+Motor driven pumps are not required for the subproject.
+By introducing the proposed scheme the dependability of the project on pumping water will ease to a great extent and also the water transmission system will not get affected due to power shutdowns and the contamination of water can be prevented by transmitting through DI pipes resulting in safe and clean water in adequate quantity as economically as possible. - 10.The public participation process included identifying interested and affected parties (stakeholders); informing and providing the stakeholders with sufficient background and technical information regarding the proposed development; creating opportunities and mechanisms whereby they can participate and raise their viewpoints (issues, comments and concerns) with regard to the proposed development; giving the stakeholders feedback on process findings and recommendations; and ensuring compliance to process requirements with regards to the environmental and related legislation.
+The IEE includes the activities undertaken during project design to engage the stakeholders; and planned information disclosure measures and process for carrying out consultation with affected people and facilitating their participation during project implementation. - 11.
+The subproject's Grievance Redress Mechanism provides the citizens with a platform for redressal of their grievances and describes the informal and formal channels, time frame and mechanisms for resolving complaints about environmental performance. - 12.
+The IEE is based upon the Environmental Assessment and Review Framework (EARF) which is in consistent with the ADB's Safeguard Policy Statement (SPS) 2009.
+The subproject is classified as "Category B" for Environment and does not require further Environmental Impact Assessment (EIA).

-9. Anticipated impacts during operation and maintenance include increased air pollution and noise over time due to gradual increase in traffic volumes in the subproject area; improved air quality to sensitive receptors in proximity as a result of reduced road side parking through the area; thus resulting to reduced number of accidents and potential conflicts that occur with the area; reduced flooding during rainy and winter seasons resulting in land gains which can be utilized to enhance the pedestrian space and roads; and better access in the area.
-The reduction in flooding through the area allows for the area to be redeveloped and revitalized in a coordinated and integrated manner, ensuring connectivity between the various land uses, greater road and pedestrian spaces as well as a general urban redesign of the appearance of the area to create a better quality environment for the people.
-This will enhance the existing trading, drainage, transport, infrastructure, and associated facilities as well as encouraging commercial, retail and residential initiatives within the area thus providing broader impetus for the redevelopment of the surrounding areas.

-10. The public participation process included identifying interested and affected parties (stakeholders); informing and providing the stakeholders with sufficient background and technical information regarding the proposed development; creating opportunities and mechanisms whereby they can participate and raise their viewpoints (issues, comments and concerns) with regard to the proposed development; giving the stakeholders feedback on process findings and recommendations; and ensuring compliance to process requirements with regards to the environmental and related legislation.
-The IEE includes the activities undertaken during project design to engage the stakeholders; and planned information disclosure measures and process for carrying out consultation with affected people and facilitating their participation during project implementation.

-11. The subproject's Grievance Redress Mechanism provides the citizens with a platform for redressal of their grievances and describes the informal and formal channels, time frame and mechanisms for resolving complaints about environmental performance.

-12. The IEE is based upon the Environmental Assessment and Review Framework (EARF) which is in consistent with the ABD's Safeguard Policy Statement (SPS) 2009.
-The subproject is classified as "Category B" for Environment and does not require further Environmental Impact Assessment.
 As per Indian laws, the proposed subproject does not require an Environmental Clearance.